 Provides a cause and effect understanding of domestic violence upon the family as a system, and explores the psychological dynamics of both victim and perpetrator.
 The attitudes of the legal and justice systems are studied.
 Prevention is emphasized.
-Prerequisites: 9 credit hours of psychology, sociology, anthropology, or criminal justice, or permission of instructor.
+Prerequisite: 9 credit hours of psychology or 12 credit hours of Biology.